PerformanC/CogLink/README.md

 ## Performance

-Even without proof, it's really fast, built with performance in mind, always.
+Even without proof, it's fast, built with performance in mind, always.
 Any type of performance issue can be reported and will be fixed in the best way possible, but we aren't going to sacrifice stability to get more performance, don't worry.

 ## Status